AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 ```csharp
 [Browser(BrowserType.Firefox, BrowserBehavior.ReuseIfStarted)]
 ```
-This is the attribute for automatic start/control of WebDriver browsers by Bellatrix.
+This is the attribute for automatic start/control of WebDriver browsers by BELLATRIX.
 If you have to do it manually properly, you will need thousands of lines of code.
 **BrowserType** controls which browser is used.
 Available options are:
 - Chrome
 - Firefox